 Alexander Pushkin was a Russian author and poet who is considered to be the founder of modern Russian literature.
 He is best known for his narrative poem Eugene Onegin, and his verse novel in verse, Boris Godunov.
 He is also credited with introducing the genre of Russian prose poetry, and is often referred to as the "Russian Shakespeare".
+Following is our collection on famous quotes by Alexander Pushkin on love, education, life.

 I’ve lived to bury my desires, And see my dreams corrode with rust; Now all that’s left are fruitless fires That burn my empty heart to dust.